Image: Civic Champions winner Penh Moy. Photo credit WaterSHED.

-- How do participants of the Civic Champions program differ from other commune councilors in terms of resources, capacities, and self-efficacy?
+- How do participants of the Civic Champions program differ from other commune councillors in terms of resources, capacities, and self-efficacy?
 To what extent a) can these differences be attributed to the program? b) do these outcomes vary by gender?

-- How do participants of the Civic Champions program, as positive outliers, differ from other commune councilors in terms of their leadership journeys and motivations to pursue developmental change?
+- How do participants of the Civic Champions program, as positive outliers, differ from other commune councillors in terms of their leadership journeys and motivations to pursue developmental change?
 To what extent do leadership journeys and motivations vary by gender?

 What a Civic Champion Looks Like

 Penh Moy’s story demonstrates what motivates some Civic Champions, as well as some of the unique challenges women face as subnational elected officials.
-Of the 900 commune councilors from over 400 participating communes in the 2019 program, nearly 40% were women, despite approximately 20% female representation in local government.
+Of the 900 commune councillors from over 400 participating communes in the 2019 program, nearly 40% were women, despite approximately 20% female representation in local government.